Nov 24, 2024 — blog

 Mari: You mentioned you’ve been building products to make other companies more efficient.
 How has AI helped in this process, or how are you applying this technology?

-Carl: When we talk about digitization and digitalization, there’s an important difference.
+Carl: When we talk about digitization and digitalization, there’s an important distinction.
 Digitization is taking an existing process and making it digital.
 For example, you can take a paper form and make it a digital form, but you're not really reinventing or leveraging technology to do things differently—you’re just doing them the same way, but a little more efficiently.

 Digitalization, on the other hand, is about leveraging technology to reimagine how you work.
 It’s about starting from scratch and seeing how technology can enable entirely new ways of doing things.
 I think AI is most useful when we take this digitalization approach.